Vaccination policy of the United States: Vaccination schedule and mandates

 The Advisory Committee on Immunization Practices (ACIP) makes scientific recommendations which are generally followed by the federal government, state governments, and private health insurance companies, including making recommendations for the vaccination schedule used in the United States.

-In June 2025, Secretary of Health and Human Services Robert F. Kennedy Jr. fired all 17 ACIP members and—with one exception—appointed members who are either anti-vaccine activists or who lack expertise in vaccines.
+On June 23, 2025, Secretary of Health and Human Services Robert F. Kennedy Jr. fired all 17 ACIP members and—with one exception—appointed members who were either anti-vaccine activists or who lacked expertise with vaccines.
 The resulting lack of trust in future changes to vaccine recommendations resulted in the creation of two interstate collaborations, the West Coast Health Alliance and Northeast Public Health Collaborative.
+Also, in American Academy of Pediatrics et al. v.
+Kennedy et al., the court’s ruling imposed a stay on the ACIP appointments by Kennedy and invalidated any policy decisions those appointees have made since he purged the previous committee (formerly composed of immunization experts).